makersacademy/chitter-challenge/README.md

 ![7_peeps_logged_in_new_peep](img/7_peeps_logged_in_new_peep.png)

 * When you are done adding peeps, click the 'Log out' button to be signed out of Chitter, as shown below.
 A 'Goodbye!' message will be shown in the top left corner.
-Notice that once logged out you will no longer be able to add any new peeps until you have logged back in again, but you may still view all peeps on the Peeps page.
+Notice that once logged out you will no longer be able to add any new peeps until you have logged back in again, but you may still view all peeps on the peeps page.

 ![8_logged out](img/8_logged out.png)